StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 Currently with Databricks, best practice right now would be to store tables as delta tables as it is saved in parquet format and gives the tracking capabilities.

+# Change Display Language

+See [Language](Language.md) page to find out how to change the display language.